 Over the 2 years students complete 4 modules of work.
 Theses are;

-- Topics covered in this unit include:
+Topics covered in this unit include:

 - Data, information, knowledge and processing

-- Software and hardware components of an information system
+- The value and importance of information

 - This module covers communications between computers and interactions between humans and computers.